GospelSounders/adventhymnals.old/03.church-hymnal/05.301-400/07.361-370/08.We're-Bound-for-the-Land-of-the-Pure/docs.md

 title: 368.
 We're Bound for the Land of the Pure
 metadata:
     description:
-    keywords: Church Hymnal, We're Bound for the Land of the Pure, We&#039;re bound for the land of the pure and the holy, Will you go
+    keywords: Church Hymnal, We're Bound for the Land of the Pure, We're bound for the land of the pure and the holy, Will you go
     author: Brian Onang'o
 ---